vivartanenterprises/Anchr/README.md

 ## What it catches

 A drift is caught **mechanically**, not by another model's judgment.
-Examples:
+Examples :

 - **Scope creep** — the agent changed a file it never declared.
 - **False completion** — "done" without a passing test run.